Where We Work

 Nigeria

-DRP is working with a team in Northern Nigeria to produce a ten-part podcast series on ending child marriage.
-It is an in-depth look at the issue -- focusing on culture, religion, education, the economy and more.
-The team is learning how to outline, script, interview, write, produce and promote the series.
-It will be broadcast across Northern Nigeria - an area where child marriage is a huge problem.
+DRP worked with a team in Northern Nigeria to produce a ten-part podcast series on ending child marriage.
+It was an in-depth look at the issue -- focusing on culture, religion, education, the economy and more.
+The team was taught how to outline, script, interview, write, produce and promote the series.
+It was broadcast across Northern Nigeria - an area where child marriage is a huge problem.

 DRP has provided journalism and management training to approximately 120 Nigerians to help them establish and run six new community-based radio stations in the Niger Delta.
 The aim was to create programs at the stations that would reduce conflict in this troubled area.
 One young man who was exploring a militant life-style said the DRP project changed his mind.
 He began working at one of the stations and said he realized that “violence is not the path he wants to go down” that “dialogue is the key to peace.”